epfl-si/wp-theme-2018/README.md

   - start a release: `git flow release start x.x.x`
   - update the following files:
     - `VERSION` with the version number
+    - `style.css` with the version number
     - `CHANGELOG.md` with a description of **all the changes since last release**
   - commit them in a "bump version" commit
-  - finish the release: `git flow release finish x.x.x`
+  - finish the release: `git flow release finish x.x.x -p -m "x.x.x"`
   - head over this repo on github, on the **release** tab
   - go to **Draft a new release**
   - choose the release number you just created, insert the changelog informations into the release description